ltkong218/FastFlowNet/README.md

 and run <code>python ./tensorrt_workspace/fastflownet.py </code> to build engine\
 run <code>python ./tensorrt_workspace/infr.py </code> to inference with tensorrt.

-with fp16, fastflownet can run at 220FPS with input size of 512x512 ,and results:
+with fp16, FastFlowNet can run at 220FPS with input size of 512x512 ,and results:
 <img src=./tensorrt_workspace/img/screenshot.png width=540 />

 ## License and Citation